-Every breakup is difficult, but sometimes they are necessary.
+Every breakup is difficult, but sometimes they’re necessary.
 It’s better to get through this difficult time than to drag out a relationship that truly isn’t working.

 2. Trust is key

-If your relationship is based on lies, mistrust, jealousy, or infidelity…this can destabilize it to the point that you begin to talk about ending it.
+If your relationship is based on lies, mistrust, jealousy, or infidelity, this can destabilize the couple to the point that you begin to believe the relationship has come to an end.